HactarCE/NDCell/docs/custom-rules/spec/types.rst

   :status: Not yet implemented
   :methods: :ref:`integer-methods`
   :operators: :ref:`arithmetic-operators`, :ref:`bitwise-operators`, :ref:`comparison-operators`
+  :supertype: :data:`Vector`

   An integer, represented using a 64-bit signed `two's complement`__ integer.
 This means the minimum value is ``-9223372036854775808`` and the maximum value is ``9223372036854775807``.

   __ https://en.wikipedia.org/wiki/Two%27s_complement

   Boolean values are represented using integers.
 (See :ref:`boolean-conversion`.)

+  :data:`Integer` is a subtype of :data:`Vector`.
+When used in place of a :data:`Vector`, an :data:`Integer` coerces to a vector containing that integer as every component.
+See :ref:`subtype-coercion` for more about subtyping.

   An integer literal consists of a sequence of digits, optionally prefixed by a unary ``+`` or ``-`` operator.
 Underscores may be present after the first digit, and do not affect the value.
 Examples: